 Enjoyed this?
 Now try…

-This article was reviewed on 1st October 2018 by Kerry Torrens.
+This article was last reviewed on 31 August 2021 by Kerry Torrens.

 Nicola Shubrook is a nutritional therapist and works with both private clients and the corporate sector.
 She is an accredited member of the British Association for Applied Nutrition and Nutritional Therapy (BANT) and the Complementary & Natural Healthcare Council (CNHC).
 Find out more at urbanwellness.co.uk.